 Fresenius Medical Care creates two products for use in dialysis—GranuFlo (a dry acid dissolution system) and NaturaLyte (the liquid version).
 Patients who need dialysis have problems with kidney function.
 One of the side effects of kidney problems is that the body builds up acid in the bloodstream.
 To treat this, physicians often prescribe bicarbonate.
 If you remember your high school chemistry (I didn’t), bicarbonate can neutralize the acid.

 The problem with GranuFlo and NaturaLyte is that some of the ingredients can be converted by the body into bicarbonate.
 If the physician doesn’t know that, then the patient can receive a double-dose of bicarbonate.
 Too much bicarbonate can cause cardiac problems, like heart attacks.

-Lest you think that the warning weren’t important, Fresenius acknowledges that, in 2010, there were 941 patients who had heart attacks at Fresenius dialysis clinics.
-This says nothing of the number of patients in non-Fresenius clinics who suffered the same fate.
+Lest you think that the warning wasn’t important, Fresenius acknowledges that, in 2010, there were 941 patients who had heart attacks at Fresenius dialysis clinics.
+It says nothing of the number of patients in non-Fresenius clinics who suffered the same fate.
 Fresenius could have informed other doctors at those other clinics that there was a GranuFlo and heart attacks might be related (or, even if they weren’t 100% sure, a potential problem).
 That’s what you do when you want to be safe.
-It’s not what you do when you want to make a quick buck, and place profits over people.
+It’s not what you do when you want to make a quick buck and place profits over people.

 - These cases were eventually resolved for about $250 million.

 - In 2022, our lawyers are helping victims looking to file a Truvada lawsuit and Nexium lawsuit for their kidney injuries